yongyizang/BachDuet-WebGUI/README.md

 - [IMPROVEMENT] Replace the piano sample with full range and better sounding.
 This sounds like shit.
 - [IMPROVEMENT] Write a good button style.
 - [IMPROVEMENT] Try to integrate Vuex for global status management.
+- [IMPROVEMENT] Implement a new view with capability of playing with keyboard.
+Restrict the on-screen keyboard with 2 octaves in this mode.
+Handle the change by a new url: `/internal-mode`

 ## How to run?